uulm-mrm/aduulm_logger/README.md

 * To be able to use the logger, it needs to be initialized before the first usage: If you used the library/class setup macros, you can can call `_initLogger();`.
 Otherwise, you can call `aduulm_logger::initLogger()`.
 If the logger is used in non ROS mode (no flag set), it can be initialized with the optional parameters file_name and log_level `initLogger(std::string file_name, LoggerLevel log_level)`.

-* Example usage can be seen in the ros_example in the ros_template package (root/ros_template).

-* In contrast to the mrm logger, a locking function is added to enable multithreaded usage.
-However this prevents from concurrent logging commands, but not from concurrent std::cout commands.
+* Logging is threadsafe by using a mutex internally.

 * Prefixes can be set for logger instances.
   A prefix is placed right before the message.
   It can help to differentiate between different instances of the same type.
   E.g. when several camera-drivers are launched, each camera can set a different prefix and  logging outputs can easily be assigned to their respective instance.\